Taste the real Alphono Mango SHOP NOW

 Geographical Indication Tags are issued per the GI of Goods (Registration and Protection) Act,1999.

-It is issued by the Registry of Geographical Indication, which works under the Department of Industry Promotion and Internal Trade Ministry of Commerce and Industry.
+It is issued by the Registry of Geographical Indication, which is part of the Department of Industry Promotion and Internal Trade Ministry of Commerce and Industry.

 You can visit their website https://dipp.gov.in/.